khulnasoft/AiKit/docs/overview/deep_dive/docstrings.rst

     +out

 The `Array API Standard`_ defines a subset of behaviour that each function must adhere to.
-Ivy extends many of these functions with additional behaviour and arguments.
+Aikit extends many of these functions with additional behaviour and arguments.
-In the case of :func:`ivy.tan`, there is also the argument :code:`out` which needs to be added to the docstring, like so:
+In the case of :func:`aikit.tan`, there is also the argument :code:`out` which needs to be added to the docstring, like so:

 .. code-block:: diff